-I planned our trip to Bruges for our anniversary, so of course, I had to schedule a romantic dinner.
-For us, Curiosa Restaurant was the place.
+Curiosa Restaurant was the place I booked for dinner on my trip.
 The restaurant, located underground, offered a great, fresh menu that satisfied us both.
-Jake ordered a steak, medium rare (delivered rare) and I ordered a goat cheese salad.
+My companion ordered a steak, medium rare (delivered rare) and I ordered a goat cheese salad.
 Even though the steak was undercooked, we were both happy with our orders.
 The restaurant was busy as it was a Saturday night, so the service we received was reflective of that.
-In the end, our 3-course meal, Belgian brews, and a cool atmosphere allowed us to enjoy a lovely anniversary meal.
+In the end, our 3-course meal, Belgian brews, and a cool atmosphere allowed us to enjoy a lovely meal.

 You’ve heard of Belgian waffles, right?
 I’m a lover of waffles and could not visit Belgium without tasting an authentic Belgian waffle.
 While walking off the main square, we spotted Alfred Waffles, one of the many waffle spots in Bruges.

 I ordered a waffle, fresh with strawberries and chocolate syrup. *drool* I’m not exaggerating when I tell you that this waffle was THE BEST WAFFLE I’VE EVER EATEN.
 Belgian waffles are the bomb.com.
 Please, try one!